mmirudeea/website/website/tutorial/embassy/index.md

 <Tabs>
     <TabItem value="pico2_target" label="Raspberry Pi Pico 2">

-        ARMv8-M for the **RP235x**
+        ARMv8-M for the **RP2350**
         ```shell
         rustup target add thumbv8m.main-none-eabihf
         ```
         :::warning

         This is a very important step, so make sure you follow it and choose the right target.
-Compiling for the wrong architecture, such as x86 (Intel and AMD processors) instead of Arm will lead to a number of compilation errors.
+Compiling for the wrong architecture, such as x86 (Intel and AMD processors) instead of ARM will lead to a number of compilation errors.

         :::